 Apparently the invention of the term was meant to provide wealthy establishment businessmen, and their police and courts, a new Justification for prosecuting labor, tradesmen and other "criminal groups" rather than treating them as legal equals.
 It was founded on real misbehavior by these tradesmen, mobsters, union officials, and others as they struggled with the issue of doing business without the benefit of being part of a legitimate business framework.
 Cohen also notes:

 Cohen's notes about crime point to the fact that what is criminal in one society and for one set of courts, can be standard practice in another part of society and not even noticed as criminal behavior.
 Unfortunately for establishment business, financiers and their lawyers, these theories of Hosteter's were specious and racketeering type behavior was as common among establishment business as among the people he labeled as "racketeers".
 Unions were more often the victim of Mobsters than mobsters, or gunmen hired by establishment business, as perpetrators.
 Mobsters got much of their power from the fact that tradesmen and workers were already being criminalized and oppressed by that establishment.
-Once housing markets and stock markets crashed, largely due to their fraudulent and reckless bheavior, and along came revelations that they crashed largely due to fraud, chicanery, and parastism by so called "upright" establishment figures.
+Once housing markets and stock markets crashed, largely due to their fraudulent and reckless behavior, and along came revelations that they crashed largely due to fraud, chicanery, and parasitism by so called "upright" establishment figures.
 The definitions and legal approach to Racketeering had to adjust and become more progressive too.
-This occured during the new deal.

 "The law allows federal prosecutors to stitch together crimes going back many years, from extortion and loan sharking to murder, in a single case.
 It is easier for them to convict mob defendants when they wrap in evidence of the "broader context in which the crime was committed, along with the pattern of conduct that led up to the crime," said Samuel Buell, a professor at Duke University School of Law."